allanhortle/Centurion/README.md

 ###Manual

 Clone it into your packages directory.
 These are OSX paths because I'm lazy like that.
-For Windows/Other just substitue your paths like a boss.
+For Windows/Other just substitute your paths like a boss.

     cd ~/Library/Application Support/Sublime Text 2/Packages